W^X

+The terminology was first introduced in 2003 for Unix-like systems, but is today also used by some multi-platform systems (such as .NET).
+Other operating systems have adopted similar policies under different names (e.g., DEP in Windows).

-W^X is relatively simple on processors that support fine-grained page permissions, such as Sun's SPARC and SPARC64, AMD's AMD64, Hewlett-Packard's PA-RISC, HP's (originally Digital Equipment Corporation's) Alpha, and ARM.
+In Unix, W^X is typically controlled via the mprotect system call.
+It is relatively simple on processor architectures supporting fine-grained page permissions, such as SPARC, x86-64, PA-RISC, Alpha, and ARM.

 The term W^X has also been applied to file system write/execute permissions to mitigate file write vulnerabilities (as with in memory) and attacker persistence.
 Enforcing restrictions on file permissions can also close gaps in W^X enforcement caused by memory mapped files.
 Outright forbidding the usage of arbitrary native code can also mitigate kernel and CPU vulnerabilities not exposed via the existing code on the computer.
 A less intrusive approach is to lock a file for the duration of any mapping into executable memory, which suffices to prevent post-inspection bypasses.

 Compatibility

 Some early Intel 64 processors lacked the NX bit required for W^X, but this appeared in later chips.
 On more limited processors such as the Intel i386, W^X requires using the CS code segment limit as a "line in the sand", a point in the address space above which execution is not permitted and data is located, and below which it is allowed and executable pages are placed.
 This scheme was used in Exec Shield.